FZJ-INM1-BDA/siibra-python/docs/usecases.rst

 between brain regions, coordinate spaces, maps, and measurements.

 This page gives a research-oriented overview of possible use cases.
-For the concepts behind these workflows, see :ref:`glossary`.
+For the concepts behind these workflows, see :ref:`concepts`.
 For executable examples, see :ref:`examples`.

 Spatial interpretation of findings